The Story of Astialiisa

 The everyday can be beautiful, and dishes inspiring

-I live in Viikki, a beautiful and green park-like district of Helsinki.
-I live with my husband and favourite photographer, Esa, two cockatiel parrots Kuikku and Töpsö, and a dog called Latte, who is a Kleinspitz, a smaller cousin of the Finnish Spitz.
+I live in Lepsämä, a beautiful and green countryside district of Nuemijärvi.
+I live with my sister, two cockatiel parrots Kuikku and Töpsö, and a dog called Heta, who is a labrador retriever.
 My two sons are all grown up, but luckily have moved only a few kilometers away from home.

 Shopkeeper Tiina in folk costume 2

 Our evenings and weekends are spent watching movies, going dancing (we love tango), and of course spending lots of time in nature walking.
-Our favourite walks with Latte are in the nearby Viikki Arboretum, a tree collection with 400 species, or the nature reserve islands along the Vanhankaupunginlahti bay.
 I associate the values and design of Finnish dishes with those of nature.
 I find their clean lines and beauty calming and revitalising.
 And I greatly respect and treasure them both for this.

 My mornings always begin with coffee from a Moomin mug.
-I have this little ritual of picking out a different Moomin mug depending on my mood, but when my husband makes the coffee, he always hands me the pink Moomin Love mug and uses the Moominpappa mug himself.
+I have this little ritual of picking out a different Moomin mug depending on my mood.

 "Wine, I am bound to say, is unnecessary, but a small drop nevertheless would not be unwelcome.”